-FSU provides alcohol/drug counseling information and services through the University Counseling and Psychological Services and the Substance Abuse Facts and Education (SAFE) Office.
-Both offices are located in Sand Spring Hall.
+FSU provides alcohol/drug counseling information and services through the University Substance Abuse Facts and Education (SAFE) Office, located in 109 Pullen Hall.

-Office of Veterans Affairs
+Office of Veterans Services

-The Office of Veteran Affairs exists to serve the needs of individuals eligible for Veterans Administration educational benefits.
-The staff of the office is here to assist veterans, veteran's dependents and others eligible for educational benefits with problems or questions regarding benefits, certification or other matters relating to VA benefits.
-The office is located in Sand Spring Hall Room 110 and is open during the hours posted.
+The Office of Veteran Services exists to serve the needs of individuals eligible for educational benefits either through the Department of Veterans Affairs (VA) or the Department of Defense (DoD - Tuition Assistance).
+The staff of the office is here to assist veterans, military service members, veteran's dependents and others eligible for educational benefits with concerns or questions regarding benefits, enrollment certification or other matters relating to VA or DOD benefits.
+The office is located in the Veterans Center at 150 Park Avenue and is open Monday through Friday from 8 a.m. to 4:30 p.m.
 The campus phone number is 301.687.4409.

-It is advisable for new, re-entering or returning students, who are or may be eligible for VA benefits, to contact the Office of Veterans Affairs prior to registration to ensure that all necessary VA paperwork is properly initiated.
-Please remember, eligibility for VA educational benefits is determined by the Veterans Administration.
-Eligibility for VA educational benefits bears no relationship to an individual's indebtedness to Frostburg State University.
+It is advisable for new, re-entering or returning students, who are or may be eligible for VA benefits, to contact the Office of Veterans Services prior to registration to ensure that all necessary VA paperwork is properly initiated.
+Please remember, eligibility for educational benefits is determined by the VA or the DoD.
+Eligibility for VA or DoD educational benefits bears no relationship to an individual's indebtedness to Frostburg State University.